 March's Birthstone: Aquamarine

 A mixture between blue and green, it’s often compared to a light turquoise color.
+Aquamarine stones are considered more valuable as the blue color intensifies.
 When it comes to jewelry, you’ll have no trouble finding a plentiful selection of aquamarine pieces in a variety of blue-green hues.

 For hundreds of years it was called “The Sailor’s Stone,” due to its sea-like colors and was supposed to protect sailors and people traveling over water.
 At one time, people believed if this stone was emerged under water, it would have special powers.

 Aquamarine was thought to be the magic stone to:

 - Prevent excess water retention in the body